jcu-eresearch/DC24-Rich-Data-Capture-Documentation/provisioning-user.rst

 Project Date and Location
     Grouping of date and location fields which is sometimes referred to as coverage.

     Time Period (description)
         Provide a textual representation of the time period such as 'world war 2' or more information on the time within the dates provided.

         Date data started/will start being collected*

         The date that data started being collected.

         Note:
             - This is the actual data date not the finding date, recording date or other date.
 For example, an old letter may be found in 2013 but it was actually written in 1900 - the date to use is 1900.

     Date data stopped/will stop being collected
         The date that data will stop being collected.

         Note:
             - This is the actual data date not the finding date, recording date or other date.
 For example, an old letter may be found in 2013 but it was actually written in 1900 - the date to use is 1900.

     Location
         Provide the locations of this project, many locations may be entered as points, lines or polygons.

-    Locations can be added, edited or deleted using the controls in the top right corner of the map: Navigate or drag the map to the desired location.
-Draw a polygon (shape with any number of sides) of any shape.
-Draw a line which may have multiple line segments.
-Draw a rectangle (click and drag rather than clicking on each point).
-Draw a single point.
-Move points, this may be actual points or vertices of polygons and lines.
-Delete a location, this has the same effect as pressing the X.
+        Locations can be added, edited or deleted using the controls in the top right corner of the map:

+        - Navigate or drag the map to the desired location.
+        - Draw a polygon (shape with any number of sides) of any shape.
+        - Draw a line which may have multiple line segments.
+        - Draw a rectangle (click and drag rather than clicking on each point).
+        - Draw a single point.
+        - Move points, this may be actual points or vertices of polygons and lines.
+        - Delete a location, this has the same effect as pressing the X.

         Name
             The name of the entered location, most research projects will have a code or name for each location such as Australian Wet Tropics or CU42A.

         Location
             Actual location formated in the WTK standard.

             Note:
                 - If you want to enter a location manually as text it may be easier to add the location using the map first and edit the text that is provided.

         Elevation
             Optionally, enter the elevation as meters above mean sea level (MSL).

             Note:
                 - The entered elevation won’t be used in exported metadata records.

 Licenses & Access Rights
     Contains fields associated with licensing, getting access to the data and how the data can be used.

     Access Rights
         Select how interested 3rd parties can go about gaining access to the projects data.

     License
         Select the most appropriate license from the list, if you require a different license please let the administrators know so they can add it for you when approving the project.

 Retention period
     Record the period of time that the data must be kept in line with institutional or funding body policies.